magento/knowledge-base/src/troubleshooting/miscellaneous/adobe-commerce-dhl-upgrade-patch.md

 ## Affected products and versions

-* Adobe Commerce 2.4.4 and earlier, all deployment options.
+* Adobe Commerce 2.4.4 and earlier, all deployment methods.

 ## Issue